thechatgptcoder/govd/README.md

 > there's no official support for windows yet. if you want to run the bot on it, please follow [docker installation](#docker-recommended).

 1. clone the repository:

     ```bash
     git clone https://github.com/govdbot/govd.git && cd govd
     ```

-2. edit the `.env` file to set the database properties.
+2. create or update the `.env` file to set the database properties.
-   for enhanced security, it is recommended to change the `DB_PASSWORD` property in the `.env` file.
+   for enhanced security, it is recommended to change the `DB_PASSWORD` property.

 3. make sure your database is up and running.